Badal Choudhury

 Badal Choudhury is an Indian politician and member of the Communist Party of India (Marxist).
 Chowdhury is a member of the Tripura Legislative Assembly from the Hrishyamukh constituency in South Tripura district.
-He was minister of Health & Family Welfare and Revenue and Public Works (in Manik Sarkar Government) during 2013–18.
+He was minister of Health & Family Welfare and Revenue and Public Works (in Manik Sarkar Government) from 2013 to 2018.

 Political career

 Badal Choudhury was very active in student movements in his student days.
-In 1968 at the age of 17, he became a member of the Communist Party of India (Marxist).
-In 1972–1981, he was the Secretary of C.P.I.(M) Belonia Divisional Committee.
-During 1974, he was promoted as State Committee Member of C.P.I.(M).
-In 1977, Choudhury was elected for the first time as Member of Legislative Assembly, Tripura until 1993.
-In 2008, Choudhury became a Central Committee member of Communist Party of India (Marxist).
+In 1968, at the age of 17, he became a member of the Communist Party of India (Marxist).
+From 1972 to 1981, he was the Secretary of the CPI (M) Belonia Divisional Committee.
+In 1974, he was promoted to State Committee Member of CPI (M).
+In 1977, Choudhury was elected for the first time as a Member of Legislative Assembly, Tripura, where he would serve until 1993.
+In 2008, Choudhury became a Central Committee member of the Communist Party of India (Marxist).